 Tim Keller in his book Counterfeit Gods says an idol is anything more important to you than God, anything that absorbs your heart and imagination more than God, and anything that you seek to give you what only God can give.

-Idolatry is alive and well today.
-And we are all prone to have idols in our lives.
+Idolatry is alive and well today and we are all prone to have idols in our lives.
 So what does the Bible say about these modern day idols?

 What Does The Bible Say About Idolatry?